MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/protect-vm-workloads-azure-site-recovery.md

 ## Caveats

-Consider the following information before you use Azure Site Recovery to protect your on-premises VM workloads by replicating those to Azure.
+Consider the following information before you use Azure Site Recovery to protect your on-premises VM workloads by replicating those VMs to Azure.

 - Extensions installed by Arc aren’t visible on the Azure VMs.
 The Arc server will still show the extensions that are installed, but you can't manage those extensions (for example, install, upgrade, or uninstall) while the server is in Azure.
 - Guest Configuration policies won't run while the server is in Azure, so any policies that audit the OS security/configuration won't run until the machine is migrated back on-premises.